-I didn't think I cared about walnuts until I had salsa di noci, a Ligurian sauce that truly stars the tree nut and all its waxy richness.
+I didn't think I cared about walnuts until I had salsa di noci, a Ligurian sauce that stars the tree nut in all its waxy richness.
 I've made this even wintrier with red-tart pomegranate seeds (inspired by the Iranian dish fesenjan), which is more than welcome in this unctuous "cream" sauce.
-Scare quotes because the walnuts puree into a dairy-free whip that, when swathed in the starchy pasta, amalgamates into a luscious cream-like sauce—perfect for my more delicately constituted, cow-free friends.
+Scare quotes because the walnuts puree into a dairy-free whip that, when swathed in the starchy pasta, amalgamates into a luscious cream-like sauce — perfect for my more delicately constituted, cow-free friends.

 1 pound rigatoni

 1 clove garlic

 1/4 cup olive oil